brozeph/node-chess/README.md

         notation: 'R'
       }
     },
+    // the square that the piece came from
     prevSquare: {
       file: 'a',
       rank: 2,
       piece: null
     }
   },
+  // undo() can be used to back out the previous move
   undo: __function__
-} // undo() can be used to back out the previous move
+}
 ```

 ##### The `move` Object